Free Shipping on eBay: The Truth Behind Profitability

 All information of this content was reviewed by our team to ensure it was accurate and up-to-date at the time it was last updated.
 Learn more about our verification

-Let's break down the numbers to illustrate how offering free shipping affects your profits.
+Let’s look at a hypothetical example to illustrate how free shipping affects your profits.

 Scenario 1: Charging for Shipping